galbiston/geosparql-fuseki/README.md

 # GeoSPARQL Fuseki

+**This project has been incorporated as module of the Apache Jena project and is no longer maintained.
+Go to the Apache Jena project for the latest version and documentation, see https://jena.apache.org/documentation/geosparql/**

 This application provides a HTTP server compliant with the GeoSPARQL standard.
 It uses the embedded server Fuseki from Apache Jena and provides additional parameters for dataset loading.